AllianceAuth-Apps/aa-taskmonitor/README.md

 Name | Description | Default
 -- | -- | --
-`TASKANALYTICS_DATA_MAX_AGE`| Max age of logged tasks in hours.
-Older logs be deleted automatically. | `24` `TASKANALYTICS_HOUSEKEEPING_FREQUENCY`| Frequency of house keeping runs in minutes. | `15` `TASKANALYTICS_REPORTS_MAX_AGE`| Max age of cached reports in minutes. | `15` `TASKANALYTICS_REPORTS_MAX_TOP`| Max items to show in the top reports. e.g. 10 will shop the top ten items. | `15`
+`TASKMONITOR_DATA_MAX_AGE`| Max age of logged tasks in hours.
+Older logs be deleted automatically. | `24` `TASKMONITOR_HOUSEKEEPING_FREQUENCY`| Frequency of house keeping runs in minutes. | `15` `TASKMONITOR_REPORTS_MAX_AGE`| Max age of cached reports in minutes. | `15` `TASKMONITOR_REPORTS_MAX_TOP`| Max items to show in the top reports. e.g. 10 will shop the top ten items. | `15`

 ## FAQ

 - Q: How is this app different from celery analytics?
 - A: Celery Analytics appears to be mainly designed as data source for reports on Grafana.
 So you also need to install and setup Grafana to make use of it.
-Task Analytics on the other hand aims to be fully functional standalone, e.g. it provides reports and many useful features for analyzing the raw data directly on the admin site.
+Task Monitor on the other hand aims to be fully functional standalone, e.g. it provides reports and many useful features for analyzing the raw data directly on the admin site.

 - Q: How is this app different from flower?
 - A: Flower offers more detailed and technical information about task runs and might be therefore more suitable for developers.
 However, it not designed to store a larger number of task logs (default is 10K) and is therefore less suited to monitor tasks with Alliance Auth, where you typically have many 100K tasks per day.